trans-travel/trans-travel/notes/usa-immigration.md

 These facilities provide substandard care for transgender-related healthcare and other conditions (such as HIV, cancer, etc).

+In some cases, the USA has sent some non-citizens to third-party countries to be placed at work camps.

 ## Relevant News Stories